Why pursue a master's degree? When you increase your own skillbase, you advance both your career and your ability to help others.

 We offer a wide range of advanced degree programs that will enable you to become more effective in, and derive greater satisfaction from, your role as an educator, administrator or specialist.

-Benerd School of Education's 12-Month MA + Single Subject Credential Cohort Begins June 24, 2013.
-Applications are being accepted now for the fourth 12-month cohort.
-The program begins June 24, 2013.
+Benerd School of Education's 12-Month MA + Single Subject Credential Cohort Begins June, 2014.
+Applications are being accepted now for the fifth 12-month cohort.
+The program begins June, 2014.
 Cohort members are eligible for reduced tuition during the academic year through Pacific's Project Teach scholarship.
 Contact Dr. Kellie Cain at email@example.com or Gaby Satvaldiyev at firstname.lastname@example.org for additional information.

 M.A. in Curriculum and Instruction: Ideally suited for prospective students who already possess a teaching credential or equivalent professional preparation, this program will help you develop expertise in planning, organizing, managing, evaluating and improving school programs through curriculum development, staff development and research.